 The earliest Phantasmagoria started under the guise of séances or meetings in which a spiritualist attempted to communicate with the spirits of the dead.
-The first recorded examples of Phantasmagoria were in Germany in the late 18th century and gained popularity through most of Europe throughout the 19th century.
-Their proprietors specialized in thrilling audiences with macabre illusions created primarily through a form of technology called the magic lantern.
+The first recorded examples were in Germany in the late 18th century and gained popularity through most of Europe throughout the 19th century.
+Their proprietors specialized in thrilling audiences with macabre illusions created primarily through what was then a cutting-edge projection technology called the magic lantern.

 Within a dimly lit chamber images such as skeletons demons and ghosts were projected onto walls, smoke, or semi-transparent screens and typically used rear projection to keep the lantern out of sight.
 Some Phantasmagoria included additional sensory stimuli such as odors, wind and electric shocks!